 “They have had a good d-line forever, but I think we’re a pretty darn good o-line too.
 You just have to go in there and play physical.
 The rest will take care of itself.
-You always want to give any quarterback as much time as you possible can, so that’s what we’re going to do.
-Edmonton rushes four, because they have a good group of four guys, so we’re going to block them up and I believe Jennings is going to get the job done.”
+You always want to give any quarterback as much time as you possibly can, so that’s what we’re going to do.
+Edmonton rushes four because they have a good group of four guys, so we’re going to block them up and I believe Jennings is going to get the job done.”

 Steward and the entire offence looked sharp in practice, despite the fact heavy rain conditions cut drills short and made things a bit more difficult the later the week went on.
 All part of football he insists.

 “If it ain’t raining, you ain’t training.
 You just have to embrace it, “ explained the veteran guard.

 “We’re not made of sugar.
 We like to think that.
 You think rain is going to melt you, but it’s not.
 You just have to accept it, get to it and grind it.”

 Willis and company have recorded five sacks against the Lions this season, four of them coming with Travis Lulay at the helm on July 28th.